gtlsgamr/htxyz/content/posts/do_cavemen_dream.md

 Or do they live just like us?
 In fear of what we must become,
 to live out till seventy one
-and lose the will to have any fun.
+and lose the will to have some fun.